 UNCTAD's work programme on international investment agreements is implemented by a team of UNCTAD staff members and consultants headed by James Zhan.
-The team includes Amare Bekele, Hamed El-Kady, Anna Joubin-Bret, Joachim Karl, Martin Molinuevo, Federico Ortino, Anca Radu, Marie-Estelle Rey, Elisabeth Tuerk and Jörg Weber.
-Administrative support is provided by Séverine Excoffier-El Boutout.
-Desktop publishing is done by Teresita Sabico-Ventura.
+The team includes Bekele Amare, Hamed El-Kady, Anna Joubin-Bret, Federico Ortino, Anca Radu, Marie-Estelle Rey, Elisabeth Tuerk and Jörg Weber.
+Administrative support is provided by Séverine Excoffier-El Boutout and Josephine Lamptey.
+Desktop publishing was done by Teresita Sabico.
 Khalil Hamdani provides overall guidance.

-UNCTAD has carried out a number of activities related to the work programme in cooperation with other intergovernmental organizations, including Agence pour la Francophonie, Banco Integración Centroamericano de Económica. the CARICOM Secretariat, the German Foundation for Development, the Inter-Arab Investment Guarantee Corporation, the Inter-American Development Bank (BTD/INTAL), the League of Arab States, the Organization of American States.
-Secretaria de Integración Económica Centroamericana and the Secretaria General de la Comunidad Andina.
-UNCTAD has also cooperated with non-governmental organizations, including the Centre for Research on Multinational Corporations, the Consumer Unity and Trust Society (India), the Dutch Foundation for Research on Multinationals (SOMO), the Economic Research Forum (Egypt), the European Roundtable of Industrialists, the Friedrich Ebert Foundation (Germany), the German Foundation for International Development, the International Confederation of Free Trade Unions, the Labour Resource and Research Institute (LaRRI) (Namibia).
-Oxfam, the Third World Network and World Wildlife Fund International.
+UNCTAD has carried out a number of activities related to the work programme in cooperation with other intergovernmental organizations, including the Agence pour la Francophonie, Banco Centroamericano de Integración Económica, CARICOM Secretariat, German Foundation for Development, Inter-Arab Investment Guarantee Corporation, Inter-American Development Bank (BTD/INTAL), League of Arab States, Organization of American States, Secretaria de Integración Económica Centroamericana and the Secretaria General de la Comunidad Andina.
+UNCTAD has also cooperated with nongovernmental organizations, including the Centre for Research on Multinational Corporations, the Consumer Unity and Trust Society (India), the Dutch Foundation for Research on Multinationals (SOMO) (the Netherlands), the Economic Research Forum (Egypt), the European Roundtable of Industrialists, the Friedrich Ebert Foundation (Germany), the German Foundation for International Development, the International Confederation of Free Trade Unions, the Labour Resource and Research Institute (LaRRI) (Namibia), Oxfam, the Third World Network and World Wildlife Fund International.
 Since 2002, a part of the work programme has been carried out jointly with the World Trade Organization (WTO).

 Funds for the work programme have so far been received from Australia, Brazil, Canada, France, Japan, the Netherlands, Norway, Sweden, Switzerland, the United Kingdom and the European Commission.
-Argentina, Botswana, China, Colombia, Costa Rica, Croatia, Cuba, the Czech Republic, Djibouti, Egypt, Gabon, Germany, Guatemala, India, Indonesia, Jamaica, Malaysia, Mauritania, Mexico,

-Morocco, Namibia, Pakistan, Peru, Qatar, Singapore, South Africa, Sri Lanka, Thailand, Trinidad and Tobago, Tunisia, Venezuela and Yemen have also contributed to the work programme by hosting regional symposia, national seminars or training events.
+Argentina, Botswana, China, Colombia, Costa Rica, Croatia, Cuba, Czech Republic, Djibouti, Egypt, Gabon, Germany, Guatemala, India, Indonesia, Jamaica, Malaysia, Mauritania, Mexico, Morocco, Namibia, Pakistan, Peru, Qatar, Singapore, South Africa, Sri Lanka, Thailand, Trinidad and Tobago, Tunisia, Venezuela and Yemen have also contributed to the work programme by hosting regional symposia, national seminars or training events.

-In pursuing this programme of work, UNCTAD has also closely collaborated with a number of international, regional and organizations. particularly Centro de Interdisciplinarios de Derecho Industrial y Económico (University de Buenos Aires), the Indian Institute of Foreign Trade, the Legon Centre of Accra (Ghana), ProInversión (Peru), Pontificia Universidad Católica del Perú, the National University of Singapore, Senghor University (Egypt), the University of Dar Es Salaam (United Republic of Tanzania), the University de Los Andes (Colombia), the University of Campinas (Brazil), the University of Lima (Peru), the Universidad del Pacífico (Peru), the University of Pretoria (South Africa), the University of Tunis (Tunisia), the University of Yaoundé (Cameroon), the Shanghai WTO Affairs Consultation Center (China) and the University of the West Indies (Jamaica, and Trinidad and Tobago).
+In pursuing this programme of work, UNCTAD has also closely collaborated with a number of international, regional and national organizations, particularly with the Centro de Estudios Interdisciplinarios de Derecho Industrial y Económico (the Universidad de Buenos Aires), the Indian Institute of Foreign Trade, the Legon Centre of Accra (Ghana), ProInversión (Peru), Pontificia Universidad Católica del Perú, the National University of Singapore, Senghor University (Egypt), the University of Dar Es Salaam (Tanzania), the University de Los Andes (Colombia), the University of Campinas (Brazil), the University of Lima (Peru), the University of Pretoria (South Africa), the University of Tunis (Tunisia), the University of Yaoundé (Cameroon), the Shanghai WTO Affairs Consultation Center (China) and the University of the West Indies (Jamaica and Trinidad and Tobago).
 All of these contributions are gratefully acknowledged.